orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

       =llvm-core/clang-21.0.0.9999 and =llvm-core/clang-21.0.1). (proposed rule)
   10. filter-lto when there is a performance regression.
-  11. leave a comment to why the filter-lto is necessary; otherwise, it is assumed that it is either a user misconfiguration, user ignorance, or irrational overreaction case.
+  11. leave a comment to why the filter-lto is necessary; otherwise, it is assumed that it is either an user misconfiguration, user ignorance, or irrational overreaction case.

 # Ebuild organization